TimeMachine1994/TributetreamWebV1/Code Guide.md

 *new things*
 There are two thigns top of mind right now.
 When a user submits a form on the home page, we want to 1)send one of two emails to the familyh, regardless of success, such as with our fd-form. we also want to 2)iterate a repeated name. eventually wew wawnt to craete alink for someone with a duplicate emial. i tink we dcan do that easyu....

+# 4.17.2025 Authentcation flow and V2 API
+The Authentication Flow
+Based on this file, here's the likely authentication flow:

+User logs in → JWT token is obtained from WordPress Token is stored in cookies via setAuthCookie function On subsequent requests, token is retrieved via getTokenFromCookie Token is validated using validateToken function
+If valid, user is considered authenticated and can access protected resources To get a complete picture of how this function is used in your application, I'd need to see where it's called.
+Would you like me to search for references to this function in your codebase?